corb555/LiteBuild/docs/readme.md

   ensuring that steps are re-run when anything that affects their output has changed.
 * **Automatic Parallel Execution:** LiteBuild analyzes your dependencies and runs independent branches of your workflow simultaneously to minimize build times.
-* **Atomic Outputs:** Each step produces a single, primary output file, which serves as a clean and reliable caching key for its state.
+* **Atomic Outputs:** Each step must produce a single, primary output file, which serves as a clean and reliable caching key for its state.
 * **Automatic Workflow Documentation:** A built-in "describe" function generates a Markdown file with a Mermaid diagram of your workflow, detailed information about each step, and a complete, ordered list of the shell commands for a full,